 By the time "Afterlife" came out a couple months ago, Tchami had long been making this whole rubber-band bassline and shuffled-out cadence seem easy––to the tune of over one hundred million plays on SoundCloud and presence on radio airwaves around the world.

-The remixes for the tune, exclusively on THUMP today, are an exposition of dance music both deep and upfront.
+The remixes for the tune, released officially on July 7, but streaming exclusively on THUMP today, are an exposition of dance music both deep and upfront.
 A double dose of ghetto-tech vibes via Angeleno bassline upstart Jauz and then DJ Snake and Mercer will keep the big stages getting low.
 "They deliver a massive remix as usual.
 It's nothing less than a banger," Tchami says of his counterparts Snake and Mercer.
 Both tunes keep the energy in the red and will rowdy up dancefloors with ease.

 Tchami's other selections for remixes of the tune, though, are reminder of his understated progressivism.
 He reached into the underground and the leftfield when selecting the standout remixes from San Holo, Malaa, and Point Point.